READ THIS . . . to benefit from Barbara's research and

 Note that Smashwords only accepts a Microsoft Word document, which must be

 formatted differently than the ones needed for Kindle and Nook editions.
+I've

 Comparing Amazon, B&N, and Smashwords

-them.
-First, they don't have any of Amazon's marketing savvy or website design skills,
+disgusted with B&N/Nook's program for a couple of reasons.
+First, First, they don't have any of Amazon's marketing savvy or website design skills,

 and this is reflected on their poorly designed product pages, which lack sales rank info and